Probing phase transitions of finite directed polymers near a corrugated wall via two-replica analysis: Abstract

 \section{Abstract}

-We study the pinning transition in a (1+1)-dimensional model of a fluctuating interface interacting with a corrugated impenetrable wall.
-The interface is described by the $N$-step directed 1D random walk on a half-line $x \ge 0$, and the interaction with the wall is modeled by a quenched site-dependent short-ranged random potential $u_j$ ($j=1,...,N$) with distribution $Q(u_j)$, located at $x=0$.
-By computing the first two moments, $\la G_N \ra$ and $\la G_N^2 \ra$, of the partition function $G_N$ averaged over different disorder distributions, we provide the explicit condition for coincidence/distinction of pinning transitions in annealed and quenched systems.
-We show that, in the thermodynamic limit, the transition points of annealed and quenched systems are always different, although for finite systems there exists a “gray zone” in which this distinction may be hardly noticeable.
-This result may help reconcile opposing viewpoints on whether quenching is marginally relevant.
+We study the pinning transition in a (1+1)-dimensional lattice model of a fluctuating interface interacting with a corrugated impenetrable wall.
+The interface is modeled as an $N$-step directed one-dimensional random walk on the half-line $x \ge 0$.
+Its interaction with the wall is described by a quenched, site-dependent, short-ranged random potential $u_j$ ($j = 1,\ldots,N$), distributed according to $Q(u_j)$ and localized at $x = 0$.
+By computing the first two disorder--averaged moments of the partition function, $\langle G_N \rangle$ and $\langle G_N^2 \rangle$, and by analyzing the analytic structure of the resulting expressions, we derive an explicit criterion for the coincidence or distinction of the pinning transitions in annealed and quenched systems.
+We show that, although the transition points of the annealed and quenched systems are always different in the thermodynamic limit, for finite systems there exists a “gray zone” in which this difference is hardly detectable.
+Our results may help reconcile conflicting views on whether quenched disorder is marginally relevant.